kiwicarolin/kiwicarolin.github.io/portfolio.md

 Virtual Reality has the unique capability to provide the illusion of being somewhere else – And feel like _being there_.
 Could this potentially help a jury to better understand how a crime transpired during a trial?

-I conducted end-to-end user research and development of a VR system to assess it for courtroom use together with partners in law enforcement, forensic scientists, and attorneys.
+Partnering with law enforcement, attorneys, and forensic scientists, I conducted end-to-end user research and development of a VR system to assess it for courtroom use.
 A major challenge was navigating varying and even conflicting needs of each group.

 I applied mixed methods including workshops, recall tasks, stakeholder interviews, usability surveys, and physiological measures to assess cognition and decision-making.
 Findings showed VR improved spatial memory, attention, and verdict consistency, demonstrating its value for high-stakes decision-making environments.
 My thesis provided evidence that VR is a promising tool to help jury members better understand and remember events, making a better outcome in court more likely.